tommy-burkett/Project-Penney/README.md

 - This folder holds all of the `.npy` files in an organized manner.
 The files are named `decks_{seed}.npy` and they include the seed used to generate the decks within it.

 ---

+`final_testing.ipynb`

+- This file contains the important tests ran to ensure that the code executes as planned.
+Run this file and change the `n` and `seed` parameters to create new `.npy` files that store new decks.
+If you want to augment existing decks, keep `seed` the same and just update `n`.

+---